stackhpc/ansible-slurm-appliance/docs/alerting.md

    via overriding role defaults.

-4. If desired, any other [role defaults](../ansible/roles/alertmanager/README.md) may be overriden in e.g. `environments/site/inventory/group_vars/all/alertmanager.yml`.
+4. If desired, any other [role defaults](../ansible/roles/alertmanager/README.md) may be overridden in e.g. `environments/site/inventory/group_vars/all/alertmanager.yml`.

 5. Run the `monitoring.yml` playbook (if the cluster is already up) to configure both alertmanager and prometheus: